LTUC/amman-dotnet-401d2/Curriculum/Class02/FACILITATOR.md

 ## What might students struggle with today?
 - Students may struggle with the concept of Test Driven Development.
 - Many of the students don't fully know how to break down problems from a large abstract probelem domain to smaller components
-- You will find yourself encouraging students to "think simplier", eventually after a few tries, they get the hang of it ;)
+- You will find yourself encouraging students to "think simplier", eventually after a few tries, they get the hang of it.
 -

 ## What bugs, issues, or surprises have come up in the past for this class?